12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 It is also very small and lightweight, fitting perfectly in your hand, as you can see in the image below.

-Vortex Impact Rangefinder in a hunters hand
+Vortex Intrepid Rangefinder in a hunters hand

 This model does fall short of the higher-end choices, as the optics are not as high end, but it does include the incredible Vortex VIP Warranty, which basically will repair or replace the rangefinder NO MATTER WHAT HAPPENED TO IT!